 • Pain on & off.

 • Swelling more prominent at the end of the day.

 • Prominent & dilated veins in leg veins.

 The important causative factors are obesity, lack of exercise, abnormal pressure on veins during pregnancy, prolonged standing and prolonged sitting with legs down.
 Due to advanced age, overweight and lack of exercise veins of legs become very weak and, therefore, develop into varicose veins.

 Today a lot of occupations and professions have sprung up where a person is required to either constantly stand up for a long time or made to sit with legs hanging down for a considerable time.
 Computer professionals, receptionists, security guards, traffic policemen, salesmen working at counters in shops and departmental stores and persons doing desk jobs day in and day out are the worst sufferers of varicose veins.

 Women are more susceptible to varicose veins?

-Among females, due to some hormones, the walls of veins become enlarged and dilated.
-Besides, during pregnancy because of a lot of pressure on leg veins, these become weak and varicosed.
+Among females, due to some hormones, the walls of veins become weak causing vein to become enlarged and dilated.
+Besides, during pregnancy because of a lot of pressure on leg veins, these become weak and varicose.
 Fashion is playing havoc among women.
 High-heeled sandals and tight belts and panties are significant contributors to the development of varicose veins, as these items obstruct the normal flow of blood in the veins.